mouraffa/Perceptron-with-one-hidden-layer/README.md

 Note that you will need to upload the iris123.siam dataset to Google Colab before running the notebook.
 Instructions for uploading the dataset are provided in the notebook.

 # License
 This project is released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
-See LICENSE for details.

 # Contact
 If you have any questions or feedback about this project, please contact me at mouraffayoussef@gmail.com or connect with me on LinkedIn ([YOUSSEF MOURAFFA](https://www.linkedin.com/in/youssef-mouraffa-316663201/)).